swiftaf/teamProject/README.md

 - Be able to log out
 - Have a navigation bar to see which scenes to click on
 - See a home page screen that consists of the features
-- 2048 game: Practice motion skills
+- SlideIt game: Practice motion skills
-- Wordle game: Practice cognitive skills
+- Wordley game: Practice cognitive skills
 - Be able to see victory when user wins game
 - Be able to see loss when user loses game
 - Scoreboard tracker